connexcs/docs/did.md

 ### Add a DID

-To add a new inbound member, follow the steps shown below:
+To add a new inbound number, follow the steps shown below:

  1. Click on the **Add DID**, as highlighted in the image below.

 ![alt text][did-img-2]

- 2. Fill out the details of the modal.
+ 2. Fill out the details of the popup.

 ![alt text][did-img-3]